IHE/PCC.APS/input/pagecontent/index.md

-**Antepartum Summary is a content profile that defines the structure for the aggregation of significant events, diagnoses, and plans of care derived from the visits over the course of an antepartum episode. **
+Mobile Antepartum Summary is a content profile that defines the structure for the aggregation of significant events, diagnoses, and plans of care derived from the visits over the course of an antepartum episode.

-**This profile is intended to be a summary for supporting pregnancy care prior to and leading up to delivery.**
+This profile is intended to be a summary for supporting pregnancy care prior to and leading up to delivery.

 <div markdown="1" class="stu-note">